 Addiction is a lonely struggle that can cause many people to become detached from the people around them, including their loved ones.
-At Vertava Health, a large focus we have within our programs is connecting people with a healthy support system.
-One of the most effective ways we do this is by offering group therapy.
+At Vertava Health, a significant focus we have within our programs is connecting people with a healthy support system.
+One of the most effective ways we do this is by offering a group therapy program.

-Group therapy refers to any group of two or more people that come together for peer discussion, group activities, or skills-learning.
-This form of therapy offers a safe and confidential setting for people to share their experiences, learn from others, and acquire healthy skills to aid them in each stage of sobriety.
+Group therapy refers to two or more people who come together for the peer discussion, group activities, or skills-learning.
+This form of addiction therapy offers a safe and confidential setting for people to share their experiences, learn from others, and acquire healthy skills to aid them in each stage of sobriety.

-There are various types of group therapy that can be used to treat addiction, including expressive therapy groups, psychoeducational groups, and process groups.
-These can be beneficial for treating substance abuse directly, as well as related issues such as anxiety, depression, denial, and feelings of shame.
+Various types of group therapy can help treat addiction, including expressive therapy groups, psychoeducational groups, and process groups.
+These can be beneficial for treating substance use directly and related issues such as anxiety, depression, denial, and feelings of shame.

-Group therapy comes in many forms, but share a common goal of healing.
+Group therapy comes in many forms, but each shares a common goal of healing.
 Many groups for addiction recovery are discussion-based but can sometimes involve activities led by an addiction counselor or specialist.

 Groups can also vary in size, how they are led, and their specific goals and intentions.
 By offering an array of therapeutic services, our programs allow each patient to find the support that best meets their needs.

 The types of group therapy our treatment programs offer may include: